jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.BlockingTaskProcessor.md

 ## BlockingTaskProcessor Class

-Represents a high level class that enqueues and executes actions, functions, and unstarted tasks,
+Represents a high level object that enqueues and executes actions, functions, and unstarted tasks,
 waiting for each to complete before executing the next.

 ```csharp